Warkanlock/warkanlock.github.io/_posts/2024-09-13-infinity-db.md

 Here's how it might work:

 An agent creates a piece of data—maybe a small image.
-This data stays in the agent's memory for a certain period ($t$).
-Another agent needs this data ($I$).
+This data stays in the agent's memory for a certain period ($$t$$).
+Another agent needs this data ($$I$$).
 They start a negotiation, agreeing on terms for transferring the data.
 There might be a small fee involved, depending on the size of the data or how difficult it is to transfer.
 The exchange happens directly between the agents, without any central server involved.

 This agents will have rules defined by its owners, and the only way to interact with them is through a protocol defined by the network itself.